 Out: White Lacquer Furniture

-In: Furniture in "New" Neutral Hues.
+In: Furniture in "New" Neutral Hues

-Out: Buying "Fast," High-Street Homewares
+Out: Buying "Fast Fashion" Homewares

 "I would love to say goodbye to 'quick, immediate, and cheap' homewares," admits Liz Caan of Liz Caan & Co.
 "Sometimes, it's better to think more globally about what you truly need—and a good investment is worth waiting for."
+It might be time to part with items from large retailers or box stores in favor of unique, personal home décor.

 In: Investing in Home Décor